Appending Historical Data in Microsoft Power BI

 Method 1: Using a connector that caches Data

-For this case, you can use a connector such as windsor.ai, that caches data the first time you can connect a Data source, and then you can query all the data you need up to how much the API allows.
+For this case, you can use a connector such as Windsor.ai, that caches data the first time you can connect a Data source, and then you can query all the data you need up to how much the API allows.

-To do this you would just need to connect your data source, for this example will use Google ads.
+To do this you would just need to connect your data source, for this example will use Google Ads.

 1. Go to Windsor.ai’s page and create an account